IBM/BluePic/README.md

 ## Getting Started

-There are two ways you can compile and provision BluePic.
-The quickest way is using the IBM Cloud Bridge tool.
-The second approach takes longer but you get to understand exactly the steps that are happening behind the scenes.
+There are two ways you can compile and provision BluePic on Bluemix.
+The first approach uses the IBM Cloud Bridge tool.
+This is the easiest and quickest path to get BluePic up and running.
+The second approach is manual and takes longer but you get to understand exactly the steps that are happening behind the scenes.

-### Using the IBM Cloud Bridge tool
+### IBM Cloud Bridge
 TO ADD

 ### Manual deployment